LCD-Smartie/LCDSmartie/README.md

 ### This project has been ported to Lazarus (https://www.lazarus-ide.org)
 ### It is a Work in Progress
-It has to be built with the 32 bit ide as the 64 bit fpc chokes on some of the old code

 ### About This Repo
 After having no updates for a little over 10 years and very little activity on the lcd smartie forums it seems that the original project has been abandoned by its developers.